“That which is Purely Aware is sometimes said to be the Other because Pure Awareness is Other than all that appears in Consciousness.”

 “… that which is Aware of all that appears in Consciousness … is Present in all that arises in Consciousness.”

 To be Present in Consciousness is not to be separate from that which arises in Consciousness, but is to be Present in All that appears in Consciousness.
-Presence must accompany that which arises in Consciousness for Conscious Awareness to occur.
+Pure Presence must accompany that which arises in Consciousness for Pure Conscious Awareness to be free of any and all egoic attachments to the stuff of Mind, as such arise in Consciousness in the Present Moment - Now.

 This Site is Dedicated to Awakening unto Pure Conscious Awareness Worldwide